Key takeaways:

 5. Select Engineered Systems

-Select Engineered Systems (better known as SES) develops and offers cost-effective, scalable access control solutions.
+Select Engineered Systems (SES) develops and offers cost-effective, scalable access control solutions.
 The company was founded in 1976 but incorporated as Select Engineered Systems in 1980, and is today based in Florida.

-SES offers a variety of products, including help communication systems, card entry systems, building communication systems, and digital keypads.
-However, they primarily focus on tele entry systems.
+SES offers various products, including help communication systems, card entry systems, building communication systems, and digital keypads.
+However, it primarily focuses on tele-entry systems.

-Select Engineered Systems offers two system models: the TEC1 basic system and the TEC2 series.
+Select Engineered Systems offers two system models: the TEC1 basic and TEC2 series.

 SES telephone entry system features: